ed-peters/frc-example/src/main/java/frc/robot/subsystems/strap/README.md

 But then you have a new problem - motors don't start moving instantaneously.
 So you will be a little slow at the beginning of the command.
 The solution is "if we've been applying power for a little while, and it's moving really slow, stop it".

 See the implementation for more comments, and notes about using the WPILib `Debouncer`.

+This kind of "open loop" subsystem could also be used as the basis for a simple user-controlled climber (like we've had in 2025, 2024, 2203 and further back).